kube-object-storage/lib-bucket-provisioner/README.md

 dynamic provisioning is supported by the bucket lib.

 The `Provision()` and `Delete()`functions are interfaces defined in the bucket library.
-All bucket provisioners are required to return an OB struct and the bucket credentials (access-key, endpoint) as defined in the bucket lib.
-Based on the returned OB, the lib will create the bucket artifacts: user Secret, user ConfigMap, and OB controller (primarily for status updates).
-The Secret and ConfigMap have deterministic names, namespaces, and property keys.
+All bucket provisioners are required to return an OB struct (which is used to construct the ConfigMap) and the bucket credentials (which are used to create the Secret).The Secret and ConfigMap have deterministic names, namespaces, and property keys.
 An app pod consuming a bucket need only be aware of the Secret name and keys, and the ConfigMap name and fields.
 The app pod will not run until the bucket has been provisioned and can be accessed.
 This is true even if the pod is created prior to the OBC.

 ### Binding